open-cloud/open-cloud.github.io.old/2_developer.md

 first time.

-3. django.setup needs to be called by external scripts before using models. planetstack-backend.py has been modified to do this automatically.
+3. django.setup needs to be called by external scripts before using models. xos-backend.py has been modified to do this automatically.

-Upgrading from Django 1.5 to Django 1.7 was messy, so it could be messy inside of peoples' private planetstacks as well.
+Upgrading from Django 1.5 to Django 1.7 was messy, so it could be messy inside of peoples' private XOS installations as well.
 It may be necessary to fully uninstall Django and it's related packages

 ```